garyciampa/azure-dev-day-serverless/README.md

 ### Step 7: Azure Cosmos DB Output Binding Test

 The next step is repeat of [Step 6](#step-6-event-grid-blob-storage-test) with an additional verification.
-Set up browswers as described previously, and upload a desired file into the **container 1**.
+Set up browsers as described previously, and upload a desired file into the **container 1**:

 - Verify the **EventGridTriggerFunction** triggers successfully via the **Logs**
-- Naviate to the Cosmos DB **Data Explorer**, select the **EventGridBlobStorageDb**, **Items** document.
+- Navigate to the Cosmos DB **Data Explorer**, select the **EventGridBlobStorageDb**, **Items** document
-- Verify the corresponding event id from the event grid trigger function
+- Verify the corresponding event id from the event grid trigger function matches and successive changes to the blob storage trigger updates to items in the Cosmos DB

 <img src="media/cosmos.container.event.action.png">